balanzer/wiki_test/README.md

 1. Format & Cleanups - import confiurations from skunkworks-insider\eclipse_format
 1. Save Actions - Refer Murali eclipse setup for now(To be added asap)
+1. Import project (Dont not import UI project)
+1. Create new workspace for Angular Project

 [Top](#top)